Satwik-9/Medical_Insurance_Prediction/README.md

 ## Evaluation Metrics

-The performance of the models is evaluated using the following metrics:
+The performance of the models is evaluated using the following metrics

 	- Root Mean Squared Error (RMSE):
 	• Measures the average magnitude of the errors between predicted and actual values.
 	- Mean Squared Error (MSE):